uiuc-sst/PTgen/README.md

 # How to create and evaluate PT's

-Edit the settings file, e.g. `settings_sample`.
+Edit the settings file, e.g. `test/ws15/settings_full`.
-- Ensure that the required files within `$DATA` exist.
+- Ensure that the required files within that file's `$DATA` exist, or can be downloaded from that file's `$DATA_URL`.

-`run.sh settings_sample`
+`run.sh settings_full`

 If `run.sh` can't find the executable programs of OpenFST, Carmel, or Kaldi, it prompts you for their locations, and caches your answers in a new file `config.sh`, for future runs.

-If you encounter errors and fix them, save time by starting `run.sh` partway through: change `startstage` to one past the last successfully completed stage.
+If you encounter errors and fix them, you can save time by starting `run.sh` partway through: in your settings file, set `startstage` to one past the last successfully completed stage.

 # How to run prebuilt tests